 TIP: Be careful, use the car when you visit other neighborhoods and learn Spanish.
 Everyone is talking Spanish.

 I hope you like this little photo diary I put together to share my time adventuring through Miami.
-Let me know if you have visited Miami and how did you like it.
+Let me know if you have visited USA and how did you like it.
 If you need any more recommendations, drop me a line.